OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/28 November 2009.md

 - Soul smashing may occur if individuals do not clear suppressed emotions before the wave's amplification effect.
 - Infiltration by pathological individuals poses a serious risk; extensive checks and oversight are necessary.
 - Teachers should be evaluated and monitored with direct feedback mechanisms to prevent misconduct.
-- Hidden psychological conditions could lead to emotional destruction if not addressed ahead of time.

 ---